 A Parking Appeals Official has been designated by the college to serve as an objective adjudicator in reviewing all notices of appeal.
 The officer will, on a timely basis, review all appeals concerning violations of the parking regulations that are filed within seven (7) days of the violation.
 Appeals requested after the seven (7) day period will not be reviewed, the violation is proved and the fine shall stand.
 Violators must submit a written appeal to the Parking Appeals Official for review.
-The appeal may be submitted via the web at: /upd/appeal or mailed to: Parking Appeals, Office of Student Affairs, Room 604 on the sixth floor of Maytum Hall.
+The appeal may be submitted via the web at: /upd/appeal.
 The Parking Appeals Official will notify the violator, Office of Student Accounts and University Police as to the outcome of the appeal on a timely basis.

 Since this is not a court of law, the officer is not bound by the rules of evidence and may review any testimony or evidence that is directly relevant and material to the violation.
 All persons filing an appeal are advised to provide supporting documentation to the Parking Appeals Official.

 Reserved spaces designated in the parking areas are provided on a 24-hour per day basis and are to be used only by the individual or college guests assigned.
 All other vehicles are subject to towing.